DALLAS – Today in Aviation, the prototype Fokker 100 (PH-MKH), or F28 MK.0100 as it was initially known, took to the skies for the first time in 1986.

 Announced in 1983, the aircraft was a development of the popular Fokker F28.
 It had the same T-tail and rear-mounted engine configuration as its predecessor.

-However, numerous upgrades included more powerful Rolls-Royce RB.183 Tay turbofan engines, improved and more aerodynamic wings, strengthened landing gear, plus various upgrades to the flight deck and avionics.
+The upgrades included more powerful Rolls-Royce RB.183 Tay turbofan engines, improved and more aerodynamic wings, strengthened landing gear, and various enhancements to the flight deck and avionics.
+The seating capacity was increased to 109 through a fuselage stretch of 5.74 meters (18 feet 10 inches).

-As well as PH-MKH a second prototype, PH-MKC, was also built.
-‘Kilo Charlie’ took to the air three months later, and Fokker put both to work on rigorous inflight and ground testing.
-Certification was eventually granted for the type on November 20, 1987.
+Three months later, 'Kilo Charlie' took to the skies, and both prototypes underwent rigorous inflight and Fokker conducted ground testing.
+Certification for the aircraft was finally granted on November 20, 1987.

 Launch customer Swissair (SR) received its first example on February 29, 1988.
-In March 1989, American Airlines (AA) placed an order for 75 airframes, marking Fokker’s largest-ever order worth US$3.1bn.
+In March 1989, American Airlines (AA) placed an order for 75 airframes, marking Fokker's largest-ever order worth US$3.1 billion.

 Branded as ‘Luxury Jets,’ the type entered service with the airline in 1991 and served for 13 years until its retirement in 2004.